RandyGaul/cute_framework/doc/protocol.md

 ### Connect Token Expired

 If at any time the client's connect token expires during the handshake process, the client transitions to the *connect token expired*.
-This can happen if the client has to try connecting to multiple servers in the server list, and continually fails to establish a connection.
+This can happen if the client must try connecting to multiple servers in the server list, and continually fails to establish a connection.

 The time to live for the connect token is calculated as: